 194. Research Group Seminars: Computer Science.
 (4) Seminar, four hours; outside study, eight hours.
 Designed for undergraduate students who are part of research group.
 Discussion of research methods and current literature in field or of research of faculty members or students.
+May be repeated for credit.
 Letter grading.
+(F,W,Sp)

-(F,W,Sp) 199.
-Directed Research in Computer Science.
+199. Directed Research in Computer Science.
 (2 to 8) Tutorial, to be arranged.
 Limited to juniors/seniors.
 Supervised individual research or investigation under guidance of faculty mentor.
 Culminating paper or project required.
 May be repeated for credit with school approval.
 Individual contract required; enrollment petitions available in Office of Academic and Student Affairs.
 Letter grading.
-(F,W,Sp)
+(F.W.SD)